-Send the Recipient the kick-off meeting agenda.
+• Send the Recipient the kick-off meeting agenda.

-- Attend a "Kick-Off" meeting that includes the CAM and may include the Commission Agreement Officer (CAO) and a representative of the CEC Accounting Office.
-The Recipient shall bring their Project Manager, Agreement Administrator, Accounting Officer, and any others determined necessary by the Recipient or specifically requested by the CAM to this meeting. - Discuss the following administrative and technical aspects of this Agreement: - Agreement Terms and Conditions - Critical Project Review (Task 1.3) - Match fund documentation (Task 1.5).
-No reimbursable work may be done until this documentation is in place. - Permit documentation (Task 2.1) - Subawards needed to carry out project (Task 1.6) - The CAM's expectations for accomplishing tasks described in the Scope of Work - An updated Schedule of Products and Due Dates - Monthly Calls (Task 1.4) - Quarterly Progress Reports (Task 6) - Program Management Data Report (Appendix E) - EV Utilization Data Report (Appendix F) - GHG Intensity Report (Appendix G) - Technical Products (Product Guidelines located in Section 5 of the Terms and Conditions) - Project Fact Sheet (Task 1.2) - Final Report (Task 7) - Submit to CAM within 10 working days after the Kick-Off Meeting an Updated Schedule of Products and Due Dates
+Attend a "Kick-Off" meeting that includes the CAM and may include the Commission Agreement Officer (CAO) and a representative of the CEC Accounting Office.
+The Recipient shall bring their Project Manager, Agreement Administrator, Accounting Officer, and any others determined necessary by the Recipient or specifically requested by the CAM to this meeting.

+- Provide a written statement of match share activities that have occurred after the notice of proposed awards but prior to the execution of the agreement using match funds.
+If none, provide a statement that no work has been completed using match funds prior to the execution of the agreement.
+All pre-execution match expenditures must conform to the requirements in the Terms and Conditions of this Agreement. - The statement should include the following project activities: key milestone dates, site specific charger information and any other equipment to be included at the site(s). - Provide an updated Schedule of Products, updated list of match funds (Private, Utility, Federal), and updated list of permits. - Discuss the following administrative and technical aspects of this Agreement: - Agreement Terms and Conditions - Critical Project Review (Task 1.2) - Match fund documentation (Task 1.7) No reimbursable work may be done until this documentation is in place. - Permit documentation (Task 1.8) - Subawards needed to carry out project (Task 1.9) - The CAM's expectations for accomplishing tasks described in the Scope of Work - An updated Schedule of Products and Due Dates - Monthly Calls (Task 1.4) - Quarterly Progress Reports (Task 1.5) - Program Management Data Report (report template to be provided by CAM) - EV Utilization Data Report (report template to be provided by CAM) - GHG Intensity Report (report template to be provided by CAM) - Technical Products (Product Guidelines located in Section 5 of the Terms and Conditions) - Final Report (Task 1.6)